 Lastly, your feed is directly related to the comments, likes, and posts that you share and make.
 So, if you want to have a positive feed, you just have to focus on positive posts on social media.

 25. Highlight your accomplishments and make sure that everything you post is positive

 Dianna Taylor, High School English Teacher, QuickQuote.com

 Most employers will find you on social media before setting up an interview.
-This happens because of the many people who have a negative, inappropriate social presence, and it’s especially true for young people.
+This happens because of the many people who have a negative, inappropriate social presence.

-Students are driven by their likes and shares, so they sometimes post without thinking.
-In the moment, they don’t realize that the wrong online personality could take away the chances of a job- or even a friendship.
+Many students are driven by their likes and shares, so they sometimes post without thinking.
+In the moment, they don’t realize that the wrong online personality could take away the chances of a job or even a friendship.

 In order to keep your online footprint positive, it’s important to get rid of any pictures or posts that appear overly negative or divisive.
 Everyone should have a voice, but you have to be smart about what you make permanent.

 Make sure you keep your personal sites clean.
-If you have social media, make a professional profile to highlight your strengths and accomplishments.
+Make a professional profile to highlight your strengths and accomplishments.
 If you choose to post publicly, don’t say or do anything you wouldn’t want your future boss to see.

 The best idea is to limit your social media privacy.
 With that said, even private posts and content are not guaranteed to stay that way.
 Anyone can take a screenshot and share your information within seconds.